This section describes the rights and responsibilities of authorized investigators associated with their use of Databrary.

 Each party shall be responsible for its negligent acts or omissions and the negligent acts or omissions of its employees, officers, or director's, to the extent allowed by law.

-Researchers agree to use the highest level of professional judgment and to uphold the highest ethical principles in protecting the privacy interests of human participants depicted in Databrary excerpts, and in determining which excerpts and images will be shared in public settings (e.g., research presentations, class lectures) for informational or educational purposes.
+Researchers agree to use the highest level of professional judgment and to uphold the highest ethical principles in protecting the privacy interests of human participants depicted in Databrary audio and video recordings, and in determining which clips and images from those recordings will be shared in public settings (e.g., research presentations, class lectures) for informational or educational purposes.
 Researchers understand that such uses (e.g., research presentations, class lectures) may be videotaped or recorded and that those videos or recordings may then be made available to the public via the internet (e.g., YouTube).
 Wherever reasonably possible, researchers will restrict the extent of public exposure to such human subjects to informational, educational, or research contexts.